SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill_rotation_template_metalanguage.md

 - `-α` - set negative relative angle CW

 > [!NOTE]
-> Relative instructions indicates that the infill direction will change by this angle from layer to the next one.
+> Relative instructions indicate that the infill direction will change by this angle from one layer to the next.

 ### Runtime instructions